 Wisconsin residents aged 16 years old or older need a fishing license to fish in any waters of the state.
 Nonresidents aged 16 years old or older need a nonresident fishing license to fish in Wisconsin waters with hook and line.
 Visit the Wisconsin DNR website for more information.

 Every year, the first consecutive Saturday and Sunday in June and the third Saturday and Sunday in January, are designated as Free Fishing Weekends throughout the state of Wisconsin.
 Residents and nonresidents of all ages can fish without a fishing license (and trout stamps) over these two days.
 Visit WI DNR

-Madison Parks offers ice skating at 12 locations, plus the addition of a volunteer-maintained rink at Sunset Park.
+Madison Parks offers ice skating at 12 locations, including the volunteer-maintained Sunset Park ice rink.
 Elver, Tenney, and Vilas parks offer a staffed warming shelter with ice skate rentals and concessions.
 During the winter season, the status of an ice rink or frozen lagoon can change from day-to-day -- before you step out, be sure to check below the status of your favorite rink.
 Select the individual location below for additional amenities and open hours.

 CLOSED ICE RINKS/LAGOONS

 IF AN ICE RINK IS LISTED AS CLOSED, DO NOT SKATE!

 Ice rinks are open once there is a consistent ice depth of 5 inches or greater.